Involution game with migration and spatial heterogeneity of social resources: Theoretical Analysis

 \section{Theoretical Analysis}

+Mean-field theory is a standard tool from statistical physics and has been applied in evolutionary game theory for nearly two decades, with early applications to spatial games dating back to the mid-2000s \cite{szabo2005phase, Vukov20026}.
 To gain deeper insight into the simulation results, we develop a mean-field approximation of the model.
 This approach neglects spatial correlations and local fluctuations, assuming that agents are uniformly distributed within each region and that interactions are well-mixed.
 Despite its simplifications, the mean-field theory captures the essential mechanisms driving migration and strategy evolution, and provides analytical predictions for the asymptotic behavior of the system.